bdrhoa/opportunistic-data-repli/README.md

 ## Automatic opportunistic data exchange over bluetooth on mobile devices

+All devices have local CouchDB instance.
+This allows automatic propagation of data and couchapps operating on that data.

-Only N900 and GNU/Linux systems are currently supported.
+Currently only tested on N900 and GNU/Linux systems.

 ### Requirements